dochex/mifarePn532Tool/README.md

 ***** Nota bene ******

 There is two version of MifareMainController.
-I let the one without concurrency because it is easier for understandic the logic
+I let the one without concurrency because it is easier for understanding the logic

  ![Optional Text](https://github.com/dochex/mifarePn532Tool/blob/main/documentation/program.PNG)